 \section{Derivation of Density of a Cell}

-Note that, the maximum number of neurons contributing long-range links at each layer in cell $c$ is given by $t_c$.
-Also, for a layer $i$, possible candidates for long-range links = all neurons up to layer ($i-2$) are $w_c(i-1)$ (see Fig.~\ref{fig2}(a)).
-Indeed, if $t_c$ is sufficiently large, initial few layers may not have $t_c$ neurons that can supply long-range links.
-For these layers, we use all available neurons for long-range links.
-Therefore, for a given layer $i$, number of long-range links ($l_i$) is given by:
+Note that, the maximum number of neurons contributing skip connections at each layer in cell $c$ is given by $t_c$.
+Also, for a layer $i$, possible candidates for skip connections = all neurons up to layer ($i-2$) are $w_c(i-1)$ (see Fig.~\ref{fig2}(a)).
+Indeed, if $t_c$ is sufficiently large, initial few layers may not have $t_c$ neurons that can supply skip connections.
+For these layers, we use all available neurons for skip connections.
+Therefore, for a layer $i$, \#skip connections ($l_i$) is given by:

-where, both cases have been multiplied by $w_c$ because once the neurons are randomly selected, they supply long-range links to all $w_c$ neurons at the current layer $i$ (see Fig.~\ref{fig2}(a)).
-Hence, for an entire cell, total number of neurons contributing long-range links ($l_c$) is as follows:
+where, both cases have been multiplied by $w_c$ because once the neurons are randomly selected, they supply skip connections to all $w_c$ neurons at the current layer $i$ (see Fig.~\ref{fig2}(a)).
+Hence, for an entire cell, total number of neurons contributing skip connections ($l_c$) is as follows:

-On the other hand, the total number of possible long-range links within a cell ($L$) is simply the sum of possible candidates at each layer:
+On the other hand, the total number of possible skip connections within a cell ($L$) is simply the sum of possible candidates at each layer:

-Using Eq.~\eqref{lc} and Eq.~\eqref{L}, we can rewrite Eq.~\eqref{rho1} as:
+Using Eq.~\ref{lc} and Eq.~\ref{L}, we can rewrite Eq.~\ref{rho1} as: